 The Asian persimmons that contain lycopene are actually completely different varieties from the American persimmon.
 A single raw Japanese persimmon, roughly 2.5” in diameter, contains a modest 0.2 mg of lycopene.
 And that number rises as the fruit ripens.
 While they are juicy and delicious, I’m not sure I could eat the 25 persimmons daily required to get me to 5 mg.
 Good thing I also love other lycopene foods like tomatoes and watermelons (and guavas, papayas, red peppers, and grapefruits, too)!

 A lingering question in biochemistry is the extent to which lycopene, like other carotenoids, is fully bioavailable to us from the foods we consume.
 Unlike some foods that provide more nutrients when eaten raw, lycopene-containing fruits benefit from cooking, dehydration, and other processing methods.
 These techniques actually lead to the release of carotenoids and result in enhanced bioavailability.

 Another way to increase the bioavailability of lycopene is to eat lycopene-containing foods with a fat source.
-Lycopene, unlike beta-carotene and many other carotenoids, is fat-soluble rather than water-soluble.
+Like beta-carotene and other carotenoids, lycopene is fat-soluble rather than water-soluble.
 For this reason, serving cooked tomatoes with olives or avocado (or a little olive oil or avocado oil, if you include some oil in your diet) may actually be better than eating the tomatoes raw.

 Note that two people eating identical lycopene-rich foods may not absorb equal amounts.
 Age, gender, hormonal status, body mass and composition, blood lipid levels, smoking, and alcohol may influence the absorption of lycopene.